 If you don’t notice the early symptoms of head gasket leaks and continue to drive the car, things will get progressively worse.
+The symptoms of a blown head gasket are:

 The final, most noticeable symptom is a big cloud of smoke pouring from the exhaust, and the engine gauge showing maximum temperature after a few minutes.
 Unfortunately, these symptoms often arrive when it is too late to sort the problem out.

 Taking this long to spot the problem will hit your wallet hard, because the only thing you can do is take the car to a mechanic and get a quote for replacing the gasket and associated engine damage.
-It’s not the cost of the new gasket that’s the problem – it’s the labour costs involved in stripping the engine.
+It’s not the cost of the new gasket that’s the problem – it’s the labor costs involved in stripping the engine.
 In some cases, the engine may have to be completely replaced because of excessive damage caused by prolonged heat exposure, thanks to the blown head gasket.

 Want to get hold of a bottle to fix your head gasket?
 Use our simple stockist search facility and get back on the road – fast.